 Ellis, R. T. & Allen, T. (2008).
 Strategies for Developing Foster and Adoption Family Recruitment Messages: Summary of Child Trends Survey Findings.
 Ohio Department of Job and Family Services, Columbus, OH.

 Ellis, R.T.
 (2008).
 Informal Kinship Care Policies.
 Guest lecture at Pepperdine University, Malibu, CA.

 Ellis, R. T., Ruiz, M., & Gleeson, J. (2006).
 Engaging Latino Families in Research on Informal Kinship Care: Lessons Learned.
 Council on Social Work Education Annual Program Meeting, Chicago, IL.

 Saddleback Church: I am one of the leaders who teaches a portion of the New Members Orientation.
 I am also a member of the prayer ministry team.

 Interests & Hobbies

-I enjoy spending time with my family, going to festivals, traveling, mentoring young women, and volunteering at church and in the community.
-I’ve been on international mission trips to Jordan and the Philippines.
+I enjoy spending time with my family, going to festivals, mentoring young women, and volunteering at church and in the community.
+I love traveling abroad and have been on international mission trips to Jordan, the Philippines, and Ecuador.